luontola/tdd-mooc/data/1-tdd.md

 https://blog.cleancoder.com/uncle-bob/2014/12/17/TheCyclesOfTDD.html

+### Test list

+To stay focused on the current test and phase, it's helpful to maintain a [test list](https://twitter.com/ursenzler/status/1433096612088356866/photo/2) (on paper, a text file or as TODO comments in tests).

+Whenever you come up with an idea for a new test (e.g. a new feature or an edge case that needs to be covered), add it to your test list.
+Likewise for things that need refactoring.
+Then when you are done with the current feature, you can go through the list and handle them.

 ## What it looks like

 In the following video, [Otavio Lemos](https://twitter.com/otaviolemos) demonstrates TDD using the [Bowling Game Kata](https://kata-log.rocks/bowling-game-kata).
 Some points to pay attention to: